django-cms/django-cms/docs/how_to/install.rst

 CMS is managed via plugins.
 So, we now need to install some additional addon applications to provide plugins and other functionality.

-You don't actually **need** to install any of these. django CMS does not commit you to any particular applications for content handling.
+You don't actually **need** to install any of these. django CMS doesn't commit you to any particular applications for content handling.
 The ones listed here however provide key functionality and are strongly recommended.

 Django Filer